Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a purpose of the 'service level management' practice?
+### Which is a purpose of the Service Level Management practice?

 - [ ] To establish and nurture the links between the organization and its stakeholders.
 - [ ] To ensure that the organization's suppliers and their performance are managed appropriately.